gonmf/matilda/README.md

 **System Requirements**

-  - Linux, BSD, Mac OSX or other POSIX 2004 compliant system
+  - Linux, BSD, macOS or other POSIX 2004 compliant system
   - C99 compiler suite with support for OpenMP 3.0 (GCC preferred)

 Before using read the INSTALL file carefully, and at least modify the file src/inc/matilda.h to your taste.